awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.MajorVersionUpgrade.md

  The following Linux examples show how you might perform the general steps of the in\-place upgrade procedure using the AWS CLI\.

  This first example creates an Aurora DB cluster that's running a 1\.x version of Aurora MySQL\.
 The cluster includes a writer DB instance and a reader DB instance\.
-The `wait db-instance-available` command pauses until the the writer DB instance is available\.
+The `wait db-instance-available` command pauses until the writer DB instance is available\.
 That's the point when the cluster is ready to be upgraded\.

 ```
 $ aws rds create-db-cluster --db-cluster-identifier cluster-56-2020-11-17-3824 --engine aurora \